flagarde/LR-GLASS/README.md

-Program: LR-GLASS
+"""LR-GLASS"""
 --------------------------------------------------------------------------------

-Description:

-  Endless Analysis.
+Description: This program is supposed to give you the efficiency, cluster size, etc

 --------------------------------------------------------------------------------

 Content:

-  makefile	: MakeFile for build program main.C	  : main file source	  : Source files include	  : Include files cards		  : cards files
+  source	: Source files
+  cards		: Cards files
-  RunMe.sh  : Just run ./RunMe.sh cards and take a cofee ;)
+  BuildMe.sh    : Script to compile the program RunMe.sh      : Just run ./RunMe.sh cards and take a cofee ;)

-  "One script to rule them all, One script to find them, One script to bring them all and in the darkness bind them"
+  >One script to rule them all,
+  >One script to find them,
+  >One script to bring them all and in the darkness bind them
 --------------------------------------------------------------------------------

 Syntax: ./lrGlass outputFile.root card.txt